Birth control myths are one of the main causes of unintended pregnancies. It’s time to separate fact from fiction and bust these fairytales.

 FALSE: The majority of long-acting contraceptives such as the implant don’t cause weight gain.
 However, if you have ‘the shot’ (Depo Provera) it may cause an increase in appetite which can contribute to weight gain.

-How Marie Stopes can help
+How Marie Stopes can help with contraception

 Marie Stopes offers a range of short-acting, long-acting and barrier method (condoms) contraceptives to ensure you practice safe sex and don’t have an unintended pregnancy.
 Remember that condoms are the only form of contraception that protect against contracting HIV and STIs.